-Insert Google Images into your Office Documents - Digital Inspiration
+Insert Google Images into your Office Documents

 For instance, if you want to limit your search to Flickr, use

 site:flickr.com <query> and it will only display pictures that are on Flickr.
-Use site:gov with the query to search for US Government photos that normally don’t carry any restrictions.
+Use site

 Add Website Screenshots in Documents